bb87/htmlentities/README.md

-htmlentities.js lets you deal with "complex" HTML entities (not just the usual '<' '>' '"' and '&' special characters).
+htmlentities.js lets you deal with "complex" HTML entities (not just the usual '<' '>' '"' and '&' special characters) in an elegant, JS-oriented way, on the server *and* in the browser, without dependencies.

 [Demo](http://alexduloz.github.io/htmlentities/demo.html)